ifd3f/infra/README.md

 This repo holds scripts and configurations that I use to set up my homelab.

+## Current Features

+Much of this code is experimental and not used in production yet.
+However, there are some things that *are* being used to great effect:

+- Docker Compose, for setting up api.astrid.tech and aay.tw
+- An automated Ansible system for redeploying said Docker services in Oracle Cloud
+- My Cloudflare DNS setup is configured using Terraform so that I can have an auditable and manageable trail of changes

 ## Subfolder Summary

 - `ansible/` - Ansible projects and roles